South African Institute of Chartered Accountants: Future

 The mission of the IRBA, on the other hand, is to protect the financial interest of the South African public and international investors in South Africa, through the effective regulation of audits conducted by registered auditors and accountants, and in accordance with internationally recognised standards and processes.
 This is achieved by providing the means and the regulatory framework for the education and training of adequate numbers of competent and disciplined accountants and auditors, to serve the needs of South Africa.
 The Board strives constantly towards the maintenance and improvement of standards of registered auditors.
 It protects the public who rely on the services of registered auditors and supports registered auditors who carry out their duties competently, fearlessly and in good faith.

-In order to ensure that all members, associates and trainees comply with the high professional standards set, SAICA provides technical support, continuing professional development (lifelong learning), disseminates and communicates the latest information on technical developments and business trends to its constituencies.

-One of SAICA's major objectives is to ensure that membership of the accountancy profession better reflects the population demographics of South Africa.
-To this end, the Institute has a number of initiatives in place designed to increase the number of CAs(SA) from previously disadvantaged communities.

-The responsibility for training prospective CAs(SA) is a shared one.
-SAICA is responsible for the registration of trainees and management of their training contracts, either in public practice or outside public practice.
-Trainees who do not wish to follow the public practice route may specialise in financial management.
-The Institute sets and adjudicates the Part I (QE 1) and the Part II in financial management examination (QE 2), for those trainees who have opted to take the financial management route.
-The IRBA exercises a monitoring role over the SAICA public practice training and QE I examination processes.

-The IRBA is also responsible for setting and marking the Public Practice Examination (PPE) for those trainees choosing the public practice route.
-Trainees may only write QE 2 or PPE after they have passed QE 1 and upon the completion of a minimum of 18 months of a three-year training contract.
-After completing their training contract and passing both QE 1 and QE 2 or PPE, candidates are required to register with SAICA in order to use the Chartered Accountant [CA(SA)] designation.